About Washington State Association of Parliamentarians

 Member-at-large representative on the board of directors, for the same term:

 MAL representative - Beverly Przybylski, PRP, email

 Vice Parliamentarian - Joshua Schreck, RP

 Annual Meeting Coordinator - Paul McClintock, PRP, meetings

 Standing Committee chairmen for the same term:

-Nominating - to be elected at 2022 annual meeting, nominating
+Nominating - (to be determined at the 2024 annual meeting), nominating

 Aaron Taggert, PRP

 Teresa Addison, RP